finbourne/access-sdk-java/sdk/docs/PoliciesApi.md

             "}");
         }

+        // uncomment the below to use configuration overrides
+        // ConfigurationOptions opts = new ConfigurationOptions();
+        // opts.setTotalTimeoutMs(2000);

+        // uncomment the below to use an api factory with overrides
+        // ApiFactory apiFactory = ApiFactoryBuilder.build(fileName, opts);
+        // PoliciesApi apiInstance = apiFactory.build(PoliciesApi.class);

         PoliciesApi apiInstance = ApiFactoryBuilder.build(fileName).build(PoliciesApi.class);
         Map<String, EvaluationRequest> requestBody = new HashMap(); // Map<String, EvaluationRequest> | A dictionary of evaluations, keyed using any arbitrary correlation id (it will be returned with the response for that evaluation).
         List<String> applications = Arrays.asList(); // List<String> | Optional.
 The application type of the roles and policies to use when evaluating.
         OffsetDateTime asAt = OffsetDateTime.now(); // OffsetDateTime | Optional.
 The requested AsAt date of the entitlements try {
+            // uncomment the below to set overrides at the request level
+            // Map<String, EvaluationResponse> result = apiInstance.evaluate(requestBody, applications, asAt).execute(opts);

             Map<String, EvaluationResponse> result = apiInstance.evaluate(requestBody, applications, asAt).execute();
             System.out.println(result.toJson());
         } catch (ApiException e) {